DJI Lito X1, full review: the best choice for beginners?

 For video feedback, the Lito X1 offers live previews up to 1080p at 60 frames per second, with a smooth, comfortable image for piloting.

-On the radio control side, the drone is compatible with the DJI RC-N3, which uses a smartphone as a screen, as well as with the DJI RC 2 and its integrated screen.
-These two solutions are now well known at DJI, depending on whether you prefer simplicity or more comfortable use in the field.
+As for the remote controllers, the drone is compatible with both the DJI RC-N2 and DJI RC-N3, which use a smartphone as the display, as well as the DJI RC 2 with its built-in screen.
+These are two well-established DJI options, depending on whether you prefer a simpler setup or a more comfortable flying experience in the field.

 DJI Lito X1: Autonomy and recharging